 I must admit, this post became a bit of a nightmare.
 I began to document my processing steps one by one, taking screenshots of progress along the way.
 I wanted to provide a detailed tutorial of how I turned this forgotten data into a masterpiece, despite having no associated dark frames, and only an hour’s worth of exposure time.
 As I experimented using different methods of noise reduction, and various orders of operations, I became very discouraged with my final image results.

 I spent hours taking different roads with all of my trusted astrophotography tools at my disposal, and the results continued to be unimpressive.
 By adjusting the curves enough to show any substantial detail on the nebula, I introduced a frightening amount of noise into the background space.
 No amount of noise reduction could remove it, without turning the entire image into a blurry mess.

-I just couldn’t bring myself to post a tutorial with the end result turning out like it did.
-So I scrapped the idea, and settled for a forgettable image of the Flaming Star Nebula.
-Surely this gorgeous nebula that spans 5 light years across deserves more than that.
+I just couldn’t bring myself to post a tutorial with the end result turning out as it did.
+So I scrapped the idea and settled for a forgettable image of the Flaming Star Nebula.
+Surely this gorgeous nebula that spans 5 light-years across deserves more than that.

 At the end of the day:

 No amount of processing can make up for lack of exposure time!